Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection

 \end{proposition}

-This proposition indicates the discrepancy between the first part of the empirical process and its expectation is bounded from above by the tuning parameter multiplied by the $\ell_{2}$ norm of the difference between the estimated vector and the target vector.
-The proof is deferred in Appendix A.
+This proposition indicates that the discrepancy between the first part of the empirical process and its expectation is bounded from above by the tuning parameter multiplied by the $\ell_{2}$ norm of the difference between the estimated vector and the target vector.
+The $\frac{{{\lambda _{1}}}}{4}$ can be seen as a Lipschitz constant of the first part of the centralized empirical process.